aura-81/Proiect-Final/README.md

 **Project Requirements**

  - The user should be able to acces OpenCart-Marketplace.
- - The user should be able to acces Marketplace buton.
+ - The user should be able to acces Marketplace button.
- - The user should be able to acces the All,Commercial and Free butons from Marketplace
+ - The user should be able to acces the All,Commercial and Free buttons from Marketplace
- - The user should be able to acces Sort by buton.
+ - The user should be able to acces Sort by button.
- - The user should be able to acces the Recently Apdate,Recently Added,Rating,Name and Price butons from Sort by.
+ - The user should be able to acces the Recently Apdate,Recently Added,Rating,Name and Price buttons from Sort by.
  - The user should be able to choose and open a product.
  - The user should be able to user the application on mobile also.